athomasq/athomasq.github.io/categories/investing/pitch-me.md

 1️⃣ You **email me your deck**, including the baseline info specified above.

 2️⃣ I pass, or I send you **3-5 preliminary questions** to gauge if this is a fit.
+The goal is to avoid wasting time for either of us.

 3️⃣ We do an **intro meeting**, in which you describe the vision, product, market, company, team, traction, tech, and macro trends (why now?).

-4️⃣ I pass, or I send you **10-12 deep-dive questions**, in which I examine the business more closely.
+4️⃣ I pass, or I send you **10-12 deep-dive questions** that examine the business more closely.

 5️⃣ We do a **deep-dive meeting** during which you answer these questions.
 (Or you can answer them by email if you prefer).